 Internship informationGeneral Farm Description: Against the Grain is a small-scale diversified farm located 15minutes from downtown Boone in Zionville, NC.
 We live on 35 acres and raise a broad spectrum of certified Organic and Biodynamic vegetables on a little under 2 acres.
 We also raise pastured, Animal Welfare Approved chicken, turkey, pork, beef and goat.
 We focus on three main market channels including 2 weekly farmer's markets, a 20 week Vegetable CSA, and several area restaurants.
-The 2019 season will be our eighth year in crop production and sixth year in animal production at our current farm place.
+The 2020 season will be our ninth year in crop production and seventh year in animal production at our current farm place.
 We enjoy involving apprentices in the process of continuing to refine our crop rotation, cover crop management, harvesting and composting techniques.
 Our focus at Against the Grain is to nurture the soil in order to grow high quality, nutritious food for our local community.

 CRAFT Member Farm?
 Yes

 Internship Starts: march-april

 Application Deadline: until filled